KonstantinSimeonov/dmoj-tasks/problems/easy/16binarysearch/01weights/README.md

 ## Input
 - On the first line, you will receive 2 integer numbers - **N** and **P**, separated by a whitespace.
-- On the second line, you will receive **N** natural numbers - the weights of the metal pieces, separated by a signle whitespace.
+- On the second line, you will receive **N** natural numbers - the weights of the metal pieces, separated by a single whitespace.
 - On the third line, you will receive **P** natural numbers - the amounts of weight that people want to train with, separated by a single whitespace.

 ## Output